The-Archivists-UNR/UNRSeniorProjects2024Group7/people.md

 ## Fenn
 - Modeled non-playable characters for the library
 - Modeled most Noire Level enemies (sans the dog)
-- Modeled all Ophelia models
+- Modeled all Ophelia models minus fantasy level
 - Implemented health bars
 - Implemented Items
+- Implemented stat buffs and currency
-- Created animations for modeled characters
+- Implemented animations for modeled characters
 - Worked on all the UI

 ## Liam